Last Updated on

 Flash forward to the start of 2024, and there are now only two operating systems worth mentioning.

-But what does it mean for businesses, or app developers?
 If you’re launching an app, which platform is best?

-Should you launch on Android, to reach a greater percentage of the worldwide market?
-Or does iOS make sense, for its greater market share in the US, along with higher consumer spending figures and less competition in the app store?
+Or does iOS make more sense, because of the higher market share in the US, consumer spending, and less competition in the app store?

-There is a right answer to this: both.
 If you’re building an app today, you want to launch on Android and iOS.

-The one potential downside to building for both Android and iOS is that it may cost 2x as much.
 If you choose to build natively, you’ll need two separate teams of developers to build each app, which makes the project more complex - not to mention making it more difficult to keep all your platforms maintained and up to date.

 But there’s an easier way today to launch on all the platforms you need to, without incurring massive costs.